Outsourced Accounting & Tax for Legal & Professional Services

 What firms serving law practices say

-From solo practitioners to multi-partner firms – CPA firms trust us with their most compliance-sensitive legal clients.
+From solo practitioners to multi-partner firms – law practices and the firms that serve them trust us with their most compliance-sensitive trust accounting.

 "We handle trust accounting for 22 law firms.
 Accountably's team understands IOLTA three-way reconciliation better than our previous in-house hire did after six months of training."